News & Releases By Jolin Zhou|12 December 2023

 Topics in this article:

-How well do you know about live rosin and live resin?
-Granted, it’s not necessarily something you would know a lot about unless you’re a big fan of taking dabs.
-These two might sound like twins.
-But they’re more like cousins in the concentrate family – each with their own unique swagger.
-If you’re wondering what exactly difference between live resin and rosin you’re definitely not the only one.
+How well do you know live rosin and live resin?
+You might not know much unless you love taking dabs.
+These two might sound like twins, but they’re more like cousins in the concentrate family, each with unique traits.
+If you’re wondering about the differences between live resin and live rosin, you’re not alone.

 What is Live Resin and Rosin?